SteveDeJongh/LS_170/review.md

 103. **How insecure HTTP message transfer looks like?**
 104. **What services does HTTP provide and what are the particular problems each of them aims to address?**
+HTTP gives users a way to interact with a web resources via its request-response cycle.

 105. **What is TLS Handshake?**
 The TLS(transport layer security) handshake is what TLS uses to set up an encrypted connection.